Home » What is the pricing structure of Glean Enterprise Search?

 Features scale with license type and are negotiated with the sales team.

-📊 How much does Glean cost per user or year?
+📊 How much does Glean cost per seat (per user)?

 • A 100-user deployment could cost $360K–$600K/year